MicahElliott/mrswlf/README.md

-# Mrs. Wolf
+# Mrs. Wolf (aka "thumbo", "thumb-o-tron")

-Mrs. Wolf is a spinoff keybard layout derived from Colemak-DH, taking learnings from more modern layouts to improve comfort: much less stretching, fewer redirects, better SFBs, etc. (Only ever tried with matrix-like keyboard.)
+Mrs. Wolf is a keyboard layout derived from Colemak-DH (a quick-learn spinoff), taking ideas from more modern layouts to improve comfort: much less stretching, fewer redirects, better SFBs, etc. (Only ever tried with matrix-like keyboard.)

 ## Goals